eresearchrmit/bioinfocloudtutorial/Tutorial.md

         sudo docker run -p 8080:8787 -e PASSWORD=mypass bioconductor/release_core2

-    Then Rstudio will be available from http://localhost:8080
+    Then Rstudio will be available from http://instanceid:8080

+    where `instanceid` is the public id address for the instance from the NeCTAR dashboard.

     See https://andrewguy.github.io/RStudio-on-Nectar-with-Docker/  for more information